Legas-V/flowstate-business-plan/business_plan.md

 ## Product Section

 FlowState is a platform-independent digital application that unifies mental well-being, productivity, and creativity into one cohesive experience.
-Its simple yet spacious interface with no distractions delivers three key features: intelligent journaling, which facilitates thought and emotional processing; AI-powered productivity tools that transform raw notes into structured tasks and collaborative plans; and a flexible space for freehand sketching and visual idea development.
+Its simple yet spacious interface, free of distractions, delivers three key features: intelligent journaling, which facilitates thought and emotional processing; AI-powered productivity tools that transform raw notes into structured tasks and collaborative plans; and a flexible space for freehand sketching and visual idea development.

 The app is entirely usable on various smartphones, tablets, and desktops, with seamless cloud synchronisation across all devices.
 FlowState is designed to support any user, from students wanting to organise their notes and reflect upon their academic life to remote professionals needing clarity and structure in their workflow.
 The application also appeals to visual thinkers who like nonlinear creative expression tools and people suspecting a link between mental well-being and mindful self-reflection.